liakosgym/DiffDock_check/README.md

 We sincerely thank:
 * Jacob Silterra for his help with the publishing and deployment of the code.
 * Arthur Deng, Nicholas Polizzi and Ben Fry for their critical contributions to part of the code in this repository.
-* Wei Lu and Rachel Wu for pointing out some issues with the code.
+* Wei Lu and Rachel Wu for pointing out some issues with the code .